The history of the Sydney Welsh Choir

 Performances & recordings

-The choir usually makes at least 30 public performances a year, most of them full concerts.
+The choir usually makes 10-20 public performances a year, most of them full concerts.
 The choir has sung in such famous venues in Sydney as the Opera House, Sydney Town Hall, Convention Centre, State Theatre, Queen Victoria Building, Stadium Australia and Conservatorium of Music, though most concerts are held in local churches, clubs, schools and retirement villages.
-Special occasions at which the choir has performed include the Royal Easter Show, Darling Harbour Christmas Pageant, the official Australia Day Luncheon, and annually at the official NSW Government Anzac Memorial Service.
-Our audiences range in size from the overflowing but modest congregation of any small church to the packed house at Stadium Australia for the final Wallabies v Lions match of 2001.
-Apart from overseas tours the choir does a lot of travelling within Australia, with concert tours to South Australia in 1992, Queensland in 1996 and a very successful tour of Tasmania in 2010.
+Special occasions at which the choir has performed include the Royal Easter Show, Darling Harbour Christmas Pageant, and at the official Australia Day Luncheon.
+Apart from overseas tours the choir has done a lot of travelling within Australia, with concert tours to South Australia, Queensland and more recently very successful tours of Tasmania and Victoria.
 We have made many visits to Canberra and three tours to the far South Coast focusing on Merimbula and Narooma.
 We also give concerts in other parts of rural NSW such as at Dubbo, Port Macquarie and Gunnedah.

-The choir plays a central role in the Welsh community of Sydney, especially with its St David’s Day Celebrations at Carnarvon Golf Club and its annual reception at the British Consulate or Consul’s house.
+The choir plays a central role in the Welsh community of Sydney, especially with its St David’s Day Celebrations.
 The Choir’s quarterly newsletter, The Clarion, and this website and Facebook are important links with the general public.
-The choir is grateful for the help it has received from its patrons, especially from former chief patrons Warwick and Jan Lane.
+The choir is grateful for the help it has received from its patrons.